 Prepping for a day of cross-country skiing in a developed trail system is a little like packing for a day hike.
 You don’t need a ton of gear, but you do need to prepare for contingencies.
 To determine your needs, think about the details of your day.
 If your destination requires a very long ski or the forecast is stormy, then you’ll need more clothing, gear and food.

-In addition to the resources you can find on REI.com, we can help prepare you for an outdoor adventure at REI Co-op stores nationwide, where you can ask questions, join local outings and classes, buy essentials, rent gear or sign up for a personalized outfitting session.
+In addition to the resources you can find on REI.com, we can help prepare you for an outdoor adventure at REI Co-op stores nationwide, where you can ask questions, join local outings and classes, buy essentials, or rent gear.
 You can also ask questions and order gear by calling 1-800-426-4840; or you can send us an email or live chat with us.

 If you’re planning a trip beyond developed areas and groomed trail systems, where avalanches might be a concern or you will be sleeping overnight, you’ll need many more items.
 Consult our Backcountry Skiing Checklist and Winter Camping Checklist to find gear options for those types of trips.